capnkeith/navputter/README.txt

 *
 * seq - set a key sequence.
 Each key sequence can have up to 4 key presses,
 *   each keypress can have any number of key modifiers such as alt, shift, etc.
 *   All keys need to be entered numerically.
-Refer to keycodes.txt for the values
+Refer to keymap.txt for the values
 *   for each key and scancode.
 *   Example:
 *       seq 1 0x55 0, 0x56 0